SpenceKonde/megaTinyCore/README.md

 ### 2.5.0 is here!
 New Wire library is in!
 Serial improvements are in!
 (Including some snazzy things like loopback support)
 Try it out!
 Report issues!
 Build awesome stuff!

+### Notice regarding update issues
+Well, I screwed up fairly badly in handling the board manager json.
+The short version of the story is that I discovered a bug in 2.4.3 that required no changes to the core, just a board manager change.
+So I changed the json file (big mistake).
+Anyone who installed after that change would get a java null pointer exception when trying to upgrade.
+But I didn't realize this until I had already done a release in 2.5.x, then realized I'd missed that fix, and modified the board manager json after release.
+Then I finally made the connection between having done that and the flood of support inquiries relating to being unable to upgrade.

+If you are impacted by this, exit all instances of the IDE, delete all folders within your Arduino15 folder (reinstalling the Arduino IDE won't fix the error - arduino15 is located in some other location depending on your operating system; on windows it's C:/Users/(your username)/AppData/Local/Arduino15 - note that AppData is hidden).
+Deleting the folders within Arduino15 instead of the whole Arduino15 folder will allow you to keep your saved preferences file, while getting rid of any trace of the mess that my defective board manager json made of your packages.

+Sorry about that.
+I've put in place measures to ensure I dont make such a collossal screwup again.
+That's what I deserve for trying to keep updates flowing while preoccupied by a chaotic relocation.

 #### [Wiring](Wiring.md)
 #### [Installation](Installation.md)